Mungo Jerry: Formation and original band: 1970–1971

 Ray Dorset and Colin Earl had previously been members of The Good Earth.
 Bassist Dave Hutchins left to join Bobby Parker's band, and the drummer was dismissed, so Dorset and Earl decided to fulfil the one remaining gig, an Oxford University Christmas Ball in December 1968, as a three-piece with Joe Rush, one of Dorset's colleagues, on double bass.
 Also on the bill was Miller Anderson, making his debut as a singer and guitarist, and Mick Farren and the Social Deviants.
 Though booked for only one set, Good Earth were asked to perform another after the bands had finished, playing a selection of American folk/blues/skiffle/jug band music from Lead Belly, Woody Guthrie and others, and some of Dorset's songs.

 The trio played more gigs and landed a regular slot at the Master Robert Motel in Osterley, Middlesex, where they soon built up a following, including banjo, guitar and blues harp player Paul King who eventually joined the band, making it a four-piece.

 After Rush left, Mike Cole was recruited on double bass, and this line-up recorded the first seventeen Mungo Jerry tracks which made up the first album and maxi-single including "In the Summertime".
 When they made their national debut at the Hollywood Festival, Rush joined them on stage for some numbers to play washboard.
 The record topped the UK Singles Chart for seven weeks.

 According to Joseph Murrell's The Book of Golden Discs (1978), "Mungomania" was possibly the most startling and unpredictable pop phenomenon to hit Britain since The Beatles.

 Mungo Jerry made their first trip to the United States in September 1970.
 On their return Mike Cole was fired and replaced by John Godfrey, who played bass on their second UK maxi-single, "Baby Jump", which also topped the UK chart in March 1971.
-The third UK single, another maxi, "Lady Rose", also released in 1971, was set to become another No. 1 hit, but it was temporarily withdrawn from sale on the order of the Public Prosecutor's Office.
-This was due to complaints about the inclusion of the traditional song "Have a Whiff on Me" (to which Dorset had added some of his own lyrics) on the grounds that it advocated the use of cocaine.
-The maxi single was then reissued with "She Rowed" in place of the offending song.
+The third UK single, another maxi, "Lady Rose", was also released in 1971.